Anushree444/igniterscircuit/README.md

 Despite correct circuit connections, the current reading remains **0V**.
 This may be due to:

 * **Improper ground referencing**: The shunt resistor must be placed between the **motor driver GND** and **system ground**, not between battery negative and system ground.
-* **Low voltage drop across the shunt**: If the current is low (e.g., 100mA), the voltage drop across a 1Ω resistor is only 0.1V — often too small for LM741 to amplify effectively without proper gain.
+* **Low voltage drop across the shunt**: If the current is low (e.g., 100mA), the voltage drop across a 1Ω resistor is only 0.1V — often too small for 741 OPERATIONAL AMPLIFIER to amplify effectively without proper gain.
-* **Op-Amp configuration issue**: LM741 requires proper biasing and might not be suitable for single-supply low-side current sensing.
+* **Op-Amp configuration issue**: 741 AMPLIFIER requires proper biasing and might not be suitable for single-supply low-side current sensing.
 A better choice would be a **rail-to-rail op-amp** or dedicated current sensor like **INA219**.

 ---

 ## To-Do / Improvements

-* Replace LM741 with a dedicated current sensor (INA219 or ACS712)
+* Replace 741 OPERATIONAL AMPLIFIER with a dedicated current sensor (INA219 or ACS712)
 * Fine-tune PID gains using tuning techniques
 * Add Bluetooth or button-based control for setting target positions
 * Visual display using LCD or serial plotter